-Chirkov, V. I. (submitted for publication).
+Chirkov, V. I. (2014).
 The universality of psychological autonomy across cultures: Arguments from developmental and social psychology.
-In N. Weinstein (Ed.), Integrating human motivation and interpersonal relationships: Theory, research, and applications. (pp. 27-52).
+In N. Weinstein (Ed.), Human motivation and interpersonal relationships: Theory, research, and applications. (pp. 27-52).
 Dordrecht, NL: Springer.

 Chirkov, V. I. (2010).
 Dialectical relationships among human autonomy, the brain, and culture.
 In V. I. Chirkov, R. M. Ryan & K. M. Sheldon (Eds.), Human autonomy in cross-cultural contexts: Perspectives on the psychology of agency, freedom, and well-being (pp.65-92).
 Springer.

 Chirkov, V. I., & Ryan, R. M. (2011).
 A motivational basis of eudaimonic living and well-being across nations.
 In M. Salama & A. D. Fave (Eds.), Positive psychology for all (pp.67-80).
 Cairo, Egypt. (in Arabic)

 Chirkov, V. I., Lebedeva, N. M., Molodtsova, I., & Tatarko, A. (2011).
 Social capital, motivational autonomy, and health behavior: A comparative study of Canadian and Russian youth.
 In D. Chadee & A. Kosti (Eds.), Social Psychological Dynamics (pp.211-241).
 Trinidad, W.I.: University of West Indies Press.